HyunCafe/odin-todoapp/projectapproach.md

 // Draggable between eachother as well as each column
 // Feat: Add counter on each column representing total tasks
 // Feat: Blue indicator for completed tasks, and listens for on drop.
+// Feat: Tags and Tag Counters

+Bugs:
+Bug with date feature not showing correctly for Default tasks (not a big deal, since new tasks are by new date())

+TODO:
+- Finish the additional Details display (possibly add feature sorting by tags..)
+- Calender View with Tasks appended
+- Trash feature
+- Maybe list of completed in a linear format (between date creation and completed status)
+- Finish the aesthetic styling